webrcade/webrcade-docs/docs/feeds/resources/inetarchive.md

 ![](../../assets/images/feed/inetarchive/show-all.png){: style="padding:5px 15px;" class="center zoomD"}

-* Click on the "`View Contents`" link to the right of the ISO file to view its contents (see screenshot below).<br><br>It is *extermely important* to descend to the lowest possible level within an archive.
+* Click on the "`View Contents`" link to the right of the ISO file to view its contents (see screenshot below).<br><br>It is *extremely important* to descend to the lowest possible level within an archive.
 There are a number of homebrew collections within the Internet Archive that package multiple-ROM variants in a single zip file.
 Using a link to the zip file (versus a specific ROM file) will result in much larger downloads with a non-deterministic ROM file being executed.

 !!! note